 A day trip to Yoho National Park in British Columbia is a must-do if you are visiting Banff or Lake Louise.
 Yoho National Park is part of the Canadian Rockies UNESCO Heritage Site, with spectacular scenery and fun things to do.

-Here is a sample itinerary for your day trip to Yoho National Park, assuming you begin your trip in Lake Louise.
+We’ve described a sample itinerary for your day trip to Yoho National Park, assuming you begin your trip in Lake Louise.
 If you are doing the trip from Banff, factor in an additional 45 minutes to one hour at each end.

 SAMPLE ONE DAY ITINERARY FOR YOHO NATIONAL PARK